alexch/codelikethis/public/lessons/javascript/iteration_methods.md

 # What makes an Object?

 We have set up some objects previously, but what actually makes an object?
 Is it the presence of properties?
 Methods?
 Both?
 Neither?
-Do any other JavaScript types bejave like objects?
+Do any other JavaScript data types behave like objects?

 # Arrays are Objects